Shaf8808/PP4-news-site/TESTING.md

 ## Device Testing

-My site was meticulously tested and viewed multiple times on desktop, laptop and mobile phones in order to see if the structure and layout of the site remained uncompromised.
+My site was meticulously tested and viewed multiple times on desktop, laptop and mobile phones to see if the structure and layout of the site remained uncompromised.
 It holds up well regardless of the device it is being viewed on.
 I also utilised Chrome developer tools to check this, with positive results.

 ## Manual Testing